Deci-AI/super-gradients/documentation/source/Metrics.md

     - Automatic accumulation over batches

-    - Automatic synchronization between multiple devices"
+    - Automatic synchronization between multiple devices."

 SG is compatible with any module metric implemented by torchmetrics (see complete list [here](https://torchmetrics.rtfd.io/en/latest/)).
 Apart from the native `torchmetrics` implementations, SG implements some metrics as `torchmetrics.Metric` objects as well: